turingschool-examples/backend_mod_1_prework/day_6/questions.md

 1. What questions do you still have about classes in Ruby?

-I haven't fully understand how instance variables work and when is better not to reference them but to reference the instance method.
+I haven't fully understood how instance variables work and when is better not to reference them but to reference the instance method.